• Skip to primary navigation

 Quince and Apple Filling is adapted from Everyday Greens.

-See my post on homemade puff dough for step-by-step photos and instructions; you only need half the recipe, so store the other half in the freezer, or use it to make cheese straws, palmiers, or napoleons.
+See my post on homemade puff pastry dough for step-by-step photos and instructions; you only need half the recipe, so store the other half in the freezer, or use it to make cheese straws, palmiers, or napoleons.
 Or use an all-butter, store-bought dough, defrosted in the fridge overnight; or make them with pate brisee, and call them pasties, empanandas or hand-pies.

 As I mentioned above, you can make all the components for the turnovers ahead of time: the quince will keep in the fridge for at least 2 months; the puff dough can be stored, double-wrapped, in the freezer for 6 months; the apple quince filling can be made a day or two ahead, and the unbaked turnovers can be stored in the freezer for up to several months, then baked from frozen.

 Feel free to make a double batch of turnovers and store them, unbaked, in the freezer for whenever a turnover craving strikes.
 It's the roasted quince that makes the recipe so unique, but lacking them, an all-apple turnover would be tasty, too.
-Enjoy them with a cup of tea for breakfast, wrap one up for a bojon snack in the redwoods, or serve with a scoop of ice cream and a drizzle of the quince syrup for dessert.
+Enjoy them with a cup of tea for breakfast, wrap one up for a bojon snack in the redwoods, or serve with a scoop of vanilla ice cream and a drizzle of the quince syrup for dessert.

 On the topic of quince syrup, extras make a great soda, stirred into some sparkling water and poured over ice.
 Add a shot of gin and a splash of dessert wine, and garnish with a slice of quince, for the grown-up version.